r4yan2/emuparadise-dl/README.md

 emuparadise-dl list
 ```

-By default it uses emuparadise.me as backend, it is possible to use a different one or to search on all the avaliable backend at once, but I suggest of doing so only for very rare titles since the output could be very long for common roms
+By default it uses emuparadise.me as backend, it is possible to use a different one with ```emuparadise-dl search -b <backend>``` or to search on all the avaliable backend at once with ```emuparadise-dl search --all``` (WARNING: please note that the output could be very long for common roms)

 ![](screenshots/all_search.png)

-The program is equipped with a well functioning help manual (provided by the godly argparse python library).
+The program have a well functioning help manual (provided by the godly argparse python library).
 For the general help type ```emuparadise-dl -h```.
 For every subcommand is available the related help section (i.e. ```emuparadise-dl search -h```